How do we achieve universal access to equitable sanitation and hygiene by 2030?

 Focused: Well-structured time horizon, identified key stakeholders and beneficiaries, and proposed outcomes that are reasonable and well thought out.

-Impactful: Solutions must have a positive social impact, for example generating employment, or developing skills.
+Impactful: Solutions must have a positive social impact, for example, generating educational outcomes, employment opportunities, or developing skills.

-Measurable: Impacts of solutions must have been adequately measured and/or be measurable.
+Measurable: Solution’s impact in society must be adequately measured and/or be measurable.

 Financially viable: Must be able to achieve efficiency and to survive independently through the resources they generate and/or the investments and donations they attract.

-Scalable: Potential to perform as well or better after expanding in scope or size and/or being transported to other regions.
+Scalable: Potential to grow impact after expanding in scope or size and/or into other regions.

 Prize